Aminur670/COVID-19/README.md

 Project : https://github.com/Aminur670/COVID-19
 email :aminur670601@gmail.com
 -------------------------------------------------------------------------------
-Legal Notice : The AI Algorithm used in This AI Program and The Generated Data Table,is not related to any real statistics or co-incidence.It's Only for education purpose.
+Legal Notice : The Algorithm used in this Program and The Generated Data Table,is not related to any real statistics or co-incidence.It's Only for education purpose.
 And all data rates are changeable anytime.Any comercial use without Developer's Legal permission, will be considered as an illegal activity by laws of ICT Legal Acts of Bangladesh's Constitution.
 -------------------------------------------------------------------------------
 ### Sample Data for Infection Spreading Rate Analysis